phillbaker/reading/README.md

 ### How to use this list

 In order to account for different learning styles, it's suggested that after reading these articles, you discuss them with someone or a group.
-While summarizing the article is good (what did it say), what we're really interested in is analyzing the article.
+While summarizing the article is good (what did it say), what we're really interested in is _analyzing_ the article.

+A good way to take notes is to fork this repository, and add bullet points notes after each article.
 Here are some good discussion starters or notes to bring to a discussion:

 * Of the points made in the article, what were the three most important and why?
 How are they connected or how are they dissimilar?
 * What wasn't clear?
 What questions do you have?